Best National Parks For A Campervan Winter Getaway

 Rocky Mountain National Park

 Free of the bigger crowds you’d typically find in the summer months, Rocky Mountain National Park in Colorado is simply divine.
-Certain sections are usually heavily covered in alpine snow but don’t think the entire park is off-limits.
+Certain sections are usually densely covered in alpine snow but don’t think the entire park is off-limits.
 Indeed it is a winter wonderland!

 If you’re up for a little challenge, dawn your skis or your snowshoes and get ready for an alpine expedition.
 Cross-country skiing is available on various trails, particularly in the Estes Park area, where rentals are available at the visitor center.
 If you’re looking for backcountry skiing, your best bet is the Hidden Valley area.

 If you have kids or are young at heart, grab your sled and venture over to the lower portions.
 The aftermath of a winter snowstorm makes for some super fun sled races and snowman building competitions.